Cervator/KubicArk/README.md

 ## Instructions

 Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the deployment).
-Consider using the `apply-all.sh` script to do it all in one go.
+Consider using the `apply-all.sh` script to do it all in one go and the `delete-all.sh` to reset everything.

-* `kubectl apply -f ark-pvc.yaml`
-* `kubectl apply -f ark-pvc-shared.yaml`
-* `kubectl apply -f ArkManagerCfgCM.yaml`
-* `kubectl apply -f GlobalGameUserSettingsCM.yaml`
-* `kubectl apply -f OverrideGameUserSettingsCM.yaml`
-* `kubectl apply -f ArkPlayerListsCM.yaml`
-* `kubectl apply -f ark-deployment.yaml`
-* `kubectl apply -f ark-service.yaml`

-There is also a `delete-all.sh` included for convenience.

 ## ARK Configuration files